NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 It will take precedence over `NUGET_PLUGIN_PATHS`.

 The plugins specified in the `NUGET_DOTNET_TOOLS_PLUGIN_PATHS` environment variable will be used regardless of whether the `NUGET_NETFX_PLUGIN_PATHS` or `NUGET_NETCORE_PLUGIN_PATHS` environment variables are set.
-The primary reason for this is that plugins installed as .NET tools can be executed in both .NET Framework and .NET Core tooling.stomIf customers prefer to install NuGet plugins as a [tool-path global tool](https://learn.microsoft.com/dotnet/core/tools/global-tools-how-to-use#use-the-tool-as-a-global-tool-installed-in-a-custom-location), they can set the `NUGET_DOTNET_TOOLS_PLUGIN_PATHS` environment variable.f This variable should point to the location of the .NET Tool executable that the NuGet Client tooling can invoke when needed.noenvironment variable](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Clients/NuGet.CommandLine/MsBuildUtility.cs#L708-L736) to locate `msbuild.exe`.
+The primary reason for this is that plugins installed as .NET tools can be executed in both .NET Framework and .NET Core tooling.
+If customers prefer to install NuGet plugins as a [tool-path global tool](https://learn.microsoft.com/dotnet/core/tools/global-tools-how-to-use#use-the-tool-as-a-global-tool-installed-in-a-custom-location), they can set the `NUGET_DOTNET_TOOLS_PLUGIN_PATHS` environment variable.This variable should point to the location of the .NET Tool executable that the NuGet Client tooling can invoke when needed.
-Considering that different platforms handle file casing in various ways, the implementation could convert all file names to lower case before checking if the file name begins with `nuget-plugin-*`.
+Considering the varying ways different platforms handle file casing, the implementation could convert all file names to lowercase before checking for a file.
+Specifically, it should look for files whose names begin with `nuget-plugin-*` by scanning all the directories in the PATH environment variable.
 On Windows, NuGet should search for files with the `.exe` extension.
 On other platforms, it should look for files with the executable bit set.
+`NuGet.exe` currently [scans all directories in the PATH environment variable](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Clients/NuGet.CommandLine/MsBuildUtility.cs#L708-L736) to find `MSBuild.exe`.

 #### Plugin execution